Use leadership to drive the merger inquiry

 I received a phone call.
 On the line were the board presidents from two multi-service agencies-Northeast Family Services (NFS) and Central Multi-service Centers (CMC).

 They provide similar services in adjacent geographic areas.
 They each have roughly equal $9 million budgets.
 They were in the midst of informal discussions regarding the value of a possible merger, and the boards of each had raised the merger issue in recent meetings.
+Both boards had agreed on the need for an outside consultant who would engage the two organizations in the kind of constructive dialogue needed to move forward. |

 A merger process is driven by leadership: